kc-z-e-n/PopcornTogether/README.md

 - Implemented Watchedlist and Wishlist function
 - Implemented Profile and Watch Statistics function
 - Implemented Friends List and functionality for viewing friends' Watchedlists and Wishlists.
-- Deployment of PopcornTogether using Vercel and Render.
+- Deployment of PopcornTogether using Render.

 <div style="page-break-after: always;"></div>